Sugarloaf (New Zealand)

+Sugarloaf (Te Heru o Kahukura) is a hill in the Port Hills, 8 km south of central Christchurch in New Zealand.
+The hill is home to the main television and FM radio transmitter for Christchurch and the wider Canterbury region.

+Etymology

+Te Heru o Kahukura, the Māori name for Sugarloaf, translates as "the headcomb of Kahukura".

 Geography

 The tower is situated at an elevation of 493.78 m on the top of the Port Hills, near Dyers Pass.
 This area is officially known as Sugarloaf Scenic Reserve.
 This reserve land occasionally doubles as a sheep farm and includes a car park lookout point for general public use.

 Communications tower

-In 1962, the New Zealand Broadcasting Corporation leased a 4.9ha section of the reserve from the Crown on the summit of Sugarloaf Hill to install and operate a television communications tower and control building.
-The tower and building were completed in 1965.
-Television channel CHTV3 started transmitting from the tower at 9:00 AM on 28 August 1965.
+In 1962, the New Zealand Broadcasting Corporation leased a 4.9-hectare section of the reserve from the Crown at the summit of Sugarloaf Hill to install and operate a television communications tower and control building.
+The control building, housing a 100 kW transmitter, and the 121 m transmitter tower were completed in 1965.
+Television channel CHTV3 (now part of TVNZ 1) started transmitting from the tower at 9:00 am on 28 August 1965, broadcasting a test card until regular programming commenced at 2:00 pm.
+Prior to the switch, CHTV3 had transmitted from a 10 kW transmitter atop the Gloucester Street studios in central Christchurch.

+In 1975, new aerials were installed on the tower for TV2 (now TVNZ 2).
+However, a fault in one of the aerials caused a loss of power in part of the transmission pattern, resulting in poor reception across northwestern Christchurch, particularly in Fendalton, while more distant areas such as Timaru received the channel with a clear picture.
+As a result, the channel's launch in Christchurch on 30 June 1975 was delayed until 6:00 pm to allow additional time for repairs.

+FM radio broadcasting from the tower began on 31 May 1986, with 3ZM transmitting on 91.3 MHz.

 With a height of 121 m, the lattice steel structured tower is founded on a 5-metre deep concrete pad underlain by basalt volcanic rock.
 It is situated approximately 50 m behind the main transmission building, which combined with the tower is visible from most parts of Christchurch city.